thethinkmachine/4o-agent/README.md

 - `CHAT_MODEL`: Chat model name (defaults to `gpt-4o-mini`).
 - `EMBEDDING_MODEL`: Embedding model name (defaults to `text-embedding-3-small`).

-To run the agent with your OpenAI API key:
+To run the agent using the OpenAI inferencee endpoint, using your OpenAI API key,

 ```bash
 docker run -it -p 8000:8000 \